pivotal/docs-tap/cert-mgr-contour-fluxcd-sce-ctrl/install-cert-mgr.md

 ## <a id='cnr-prereqs'></a>Prerequisites

-Before installing cert-manager, contour, and FluxCD Source Controller:
+Before installing cert-manager, Contour, and FluxCD Source Controller:

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.md).

 ## <a id='install'></a> Install

-cert_manager, contour, and FluxCD Source Controller are installed as part of all profiles.
+cert_manager, Contour, and FluxCD Source Controller are installed as part of all profiles.
 If you do not want to use a profile, install them manually.

 * **cert-manager**: